A Murder Mystery trope.

 A case in a CSI: Crime Scene Investigation game involves an actress being killed on stage, supposedly by a prop gun.
 However, there are several inconsistencies: the man in charge of all props made the bullets and loaded them himself; the actress firing the prop weapon never actually pointed at the murder victim.
 It turns out the killer was the dead woman's husband, who found out that she was having an affair with the other actress.
 He fired a rifle from a balcony at the moment the prop gun was to go off.

+Inversion: In The Adventures of Dr. McNinja, Gordito's father is killed during his gunslinger circus act because PETAsabotaged his guns before the performance.
 Had the PETA assassin UNLOADED Gordito's father's guns, the veteran shooter would have noticed the weight difference and presumably halted the act or loaded them.
 He sabotaged the guns so they were fully loaded, but incapable of discharging.